ACT Scores: Everything You Need to Know

 Senior 32+ 29+ 25+ 24+ 21+

 We’ve crunched some numbers and come up with what could be considered good scores, based on your ultimate school goals as well as your grade level.
-After all, a good score for a sophomore (who’s maybe taking the PreACT instead) won’t be the same as a good score for a senior.
+After all, a good score for a sophomore won’t be the same as a good score for a senior.

 Good Scores by Section

 So those are good composite scores.
-But what does a good sectional score look like on the ACT?
-As we describe in our post on good ACT English scores, most people would consider any score above the average (around 20 per section, though this varies slightly by year) to be “good.”
+But what are good scores by ACT section?
+Most people would consider any score above the average (around 20 per section, though this varies slightly by year) to be “good.”

 However, if you’re applying to very competitive schools, aim for the 90th percentile or higher.
 This translates to the following scores: